umputun/remark42/README.md

 #### Initial import from Disqus

 1. Disqus provides an export of all comments on your site in a g-zipped file.
 This is found in your Moderation panel at Disqus Admin > Setup > Export.
 The export will be sent into a queue and then emailed to the address associated with your account once it's ready.
 Direct link to export will be something like `https://<siteud>.disqus.com/admin/discussions/export/`.
 See [importing-exporting](https://help.disqus.com/customer/portal/articles/1104797-importing-exporting) for more details.
-2. Move this file to your remark42 host within `.var` and unzip, i.e. `gunzip <disqus-export-name>.xml.gz`.
+2. Move this file to your remark42 host within `./var` and unzip, i.e. `gunzip <disqus-export-name>.xml.gz`.
-3. Run import command - `docker-compose exec remark /srv/import-disqus.sh <disqus-export-name>.xml <your site id>`
+3. Run import command - `docker-compose exec remark42 /srv/import-disqus.sh <disqus-export-name>.xml <your site id>`

 #### Backup and restore